Chanhassen High School: Alternative Learning Program

 Chanhassen High School used to house Chaska High School's Alternative Learning Program (ALP).
-This program has since been moved to the school district's headquarters.
-The ALP is designed to help students who are in need of a different learning environment find success.
-Students enrolled in the ALP benefit from smaller classes and additional support structures so that guided learning is more available to each individual.
+This program has since moved to the school district's headquarters.
+The ALP helps students in need of a different learning environment.
+ALP students benefit from smaller classes and additional support structures so that guided learning is more available.

 Security

-In 2013 the Eastern Carver County school district passed a referendum that put 1.8 million dollars towards renovating entryways for security, adding security cameras, creating key-less entries for employees, and installing electronic visitor systems in all District 112 schools.
+In 2013 the Eastern Carver County school district passed a referendum that put $1.8 million toward renovating entryways for security, adding security cameras, creating keyless entries for employees, and installing electronic visitor systems.